 The first step in starting a garden should always be finding the perfect space.
 Decide if you prefer to do your growing indoors or outdoors, then determine how much space in those areas you’re willing to dedicate to your garden.

-If you want to increase your growing season, check out options for greenhouses for sale in UK on greenhouses.com or your area’s local greenhouse supplier.
+If you want to increase your growing season, check out options for greenhouses or small covered carts that will let you start more plants early.

 No matter what space you do choose, ensure that it gets ample sun throughout the day and has easy access to water if possible.